|

 How Often Can You Get A Chemical Peel?

-How often you get a chemical peel will determine what type of peel you want or as often as recommended by your provider.
+How often you get a chemical peel will determine which type you want or how often it is recommended by your provider.

 In addition, light, medium, and deep peels have varying recovery times and procedures that affect how frequently they’re performed.